-A very high percentage of clients in outpatient treatment and a higher percentage of inpatients report histories of neglect, trauma, and/or attachment failure.
-In addition to being diagnosed with PTSD, this client population often presents as affectively dysregulated, chronically depressed, exhibiting symptoms of bipolar disorder, anxiety disorders, and borderline or other personality disorders.
-Level I of The Sensorimotor Psychotherapy® Training Program in Affect Regulation, Attachment, and Trauma equips therapists to better understand the symptoms and issues of these challenging client populations and to work with them in a more effective way.
-With a better understanding of the presenting problems of these clients and equipped with interventions that speak directly to how their issues are driven by the body and the nervous system, students will be able to directly impact the direction of treatment not for these client populations but also in their practice settings.
+Level I of The Sensorimotor Psychotherapy ℠ Training Program in Affect Regulation, Attachment, and Trauma equips therapists to better understand the symptoms and issues related to trauma and traumatic attachment and to work with them in a more effective way.
+With a neurobiological understanding of the presenting problems of these clients and equipped with interventions that speak directly to how the issues are driven by the body and the nervous system, students will be able to work with clients with a range of challenges from stabilization to resolution and integration.

-The Level I Training presents simple, body-oriented interventions for tracking, naming, and safely exploring trauma-related, somatic activation, creating new competencies and restoring a somatic sense of self.
-Students will learn effective, accessible interventions for identifying and working with disruptive somatic patterns, disturbed cognitive and emotional processing, and the fragmented sense of self experienced by so many traumatized individuals.
+The Level I Training presents simple, body-oriented interventions for tracking, naming, and safely exploring trauma-related somatic activation, creating new competencies, and restoring a somatic sense of self.
+Students will learn effective, accessible interventions for working with disruptive behavioral patterns, disturbed cognitive and emotional processing, and the fragmented sense of self experienced by so many traumatized individuals.
 Techniques are taught within a phase-oriented treatment approach, focusing first on stabilization and symptom reduction.
-Sensorimotor Psychotherapy® can be easily and effectively integrated into psychodynamic, cognitive-behavioral, and EMDR-focused treatments.
+Sensorimotor Psychotherapy℠ can be easily and effectively integrated into psychodynamic, cognitive-behavioral, and EMDR-focused treatments.

 The length of the Level I Training is approximately 80 contact hours.

-- Introduction to Sensorimotor Psychotherapy®: The foundational theoretical principles of Sensorimotor Psychotherapy®, the importance of the body in trauma treatment, and beginning skills of tracking the body, describing, and naming sensorimotor experience in the form of a contact “statement”.
+- Introduction to Sensorimotor Psychotherapy℠: The foundational theoretical principles of Sensorimotor Psychotherapy℠, the importance of the body in trauma and attachment treatment, and beginning skills of tracking the body, describing what is observed, and naming present moment bodily experience in the form of a contact statement

-- Somatic Resources for Stabilization: The role of the body in meeting the Phase One goals of stabilization and symptom reduction, and analysis of survival and creative resources to identify missing somatic resources and employ interventions to help clients develop new resources.
+- Somatic Resources for Stabilization: The role of the body in addressing Phase One goals of stabilization and symptom reduction; analysis of survival and creative resources to identify existing and missing somatic resources and employ interventions to help clients develop new resources

-- Orienting and Defensive Responses: Interventions to reinstate effective orienting and defensive responses truncated in the wake of trauma, methods for helping clients develop healthy boundaries that are capable of assuring their safety, the potentially therapeutic use of touch and its pitfalls.
+- Orienting and Defensive Responses: Interventions to reinstate adaptive, innate orienting and animal defensive responses truncated in the wake of trauma, the therapeutic use of touch and its pitfalls

-- Integration and Resolution: Working with primary and secondary emotion, the cognitive effects of trauma, working at the edges of the Window of Tolerance, themes of self-development, adaption to normal life, and relationships in Phase Three work.
+- Integration and Resolution: Introduction to the legacy of attachment and loss primary and secondary emotions, the cognitive effects of trauma, and Phase three themes of self-development, adaption to normal life, and relationships

-Level II: Emotional Processing, Meaning Making, and Attachment Repair
+Level II: Training in Emotional Processing, Meaning Making, and Attachment Repair

-Level II of The Sensorimotor Psychotherapy® Training Program in Affect Regulation, Attachment, and Trauma illustrates how traumatic, attachment, and developmental issues influence one another and how to provide effective treatment given their inevitable intertwining.
-In this Training, research from the attachment and neuroscience fields provides the theoretical foundation for Sensorimotor Psychotherapy® interventions and practices that address the effects of suboptimal and/or traumatic early attachment.
+Level II of The Sensorimotor Psychotherapy℠ Training Program in Affect Regulation, Attachment, and Trauma addresses the interaction between traumatic, attachment, and developmental issues and how to provide effective treatment given their inevitable intertwining.
+In this Training, research from the attachment and neuroscience fields provides the theoretical foundation for Sensorimotor Psychotherapy℠ interventions and practices that address the effects of suboptimal and/or traumatic early attachment.

 The length of the Level II Training is approximately 180 contact hours.